 1. THE OVERALL OBJECTIVES OF THE STUDY PROGRAMME 6

-1.1 COMPETENCE DESCRIPTION 6
+1.1 DESCRIPTION OF QUALIFICATIONS 6

-1.2 Advisory board 7
+1.2 Advisory board 6

-2. ORGANIZATION ETC. 8
+2. ORGANIZATION ETC. 7

-2.1 TIME LIMIT FOR COMPLETION OF THE STUDY PROGRAMME 8
+2.1 TIME LIMIT FOR COMPLETION OF THE STUDY PROGRAMME 7

 2.1.1 Rules on active study

-2.2 THE STRUCTURE OF THE STUDY PROGRAMME
+2.2 THE STRUCTURE OF THE STUDY PROGRAMME 8

-2.2.1 Modules, course elements, and electives 9
+2.2.1 Modules, course elements, and electives 8

 2.2.2 Line descriptions

-2.2.3 Course descriptions and forms of examination 11
+2.2.3 Course descriptions and forms of examination

 2.3 ACTIVE TEACHING AND LEARNING

 2.3.1 Principles for choice of teaching methods

 2.3.2 Principles for selection of examination forms

-3. ENTRY REQUIREMENTS ETC. 14
+3. ENTRY REQUIREMENTS ETC. 13

-4. THE BACHELOR PROGRAMME 15
+4. THE BACHELOR PROGRAMME 14

-4.1 Prescribed ECTS 15
+4.1 Prescribed ECTS

-4.2 DESIGNATION 15
+4.2 Designation

 4.3 STRUCTURE OF THE PROGRAMME

 4.3.1 Course titles, ECTS, weight and type of examination

 4.3.2 Academic coherence, progression, and possibility for targeting the programme

 4.3.3 Rules about change of line

 4.3.4 Compulsory courses and elective courses

-4.3.5 Organization in terms of time (recommended general syllabus)

 4.3.6 Diagram of the Bachelor programme, including the first-year examination

 4.3.7 Competence description of the compulsory courses of the programme

+4.3.8 Structure of content

 4.3.9 Registration for courses, including elective courses

 4.3.10 Bachelor project

-4.3.11 Study abroad
+4.3.11 Study abroad 26

 4.3.12 Project-oriented components

-4.4 REQUIREMENTS FOR PASSING, ETC.
+4.4 REQUIREMENTS FOR PASSING, ETC. 27

-5. EXAMINATION, ETC 30
+5. EXAMINATION, ETC. 29

-5.1 SYLLABUS DESCRIPTION 30
+5.1 SYLLABUS DESCRIPTION 29

-5.2 Ordinary examination
+5.2 Ordinary examination 29

-5.3 Examination requirements 30

-5.4 Examination aids 31
+5.3 EXAMINATION REQUIREMENTS

+5.4 EXAMINATION AIDS

 5.5.
-GROUP EXAM 31
+GROUP EXAM

 5.6 EXAMINATION LANGUAGE

-5.7 NUMBER OF EXAMINATION ATTEMPTS
+5.7 Number of examination attempts

 5.8 REGISTRATION FOR EXAM

-5.9 THE FIRST-YEAR EXAMINATION IN THE BACHELOR PROGRAMME

-5.10 Re-examination
+5.10 RE-EXAMINATION

-J.11 INTERNAL OR EXTERNAL EXAMINATIONS 35
+5.11 Internal or external examinations.

-5.12 GRADING OR THE PASS/FAIL ASSESSMENT 35
+2 GRADING OR THE PASS/FAIL ASSESSMENT 34

-5.13 SPELLING AND WRITING SKILLS
+3 SPELLING AND WRITING SKILLS

-5.14 Study start test
+4 Study start test

-5.15 SPECIAL EXAMINATION CONDITIONS 36
+5 SPECIAL EXAMINATION CONDITIONS

-5.16 Examination appeals, etc. 36

-5. OTHER REGULATIONS 38

-6.1 Transfer of credits 38
+6 EXAMINATION APPEALS, ETC. 35

+HER REGULATIONS 37

+TRANSFER OF CREDITS 37

-6.2.
-CREDIT TRANSFER FOR AP GRADUATES FROM THE DANISH PROGRAMMES IN MARKETING MANAGEME ENT,
+.
+CREDIT TRANSFER FOR AP GRADUATES FROM THE DANISH PROGRAMMES IN MARKETING MANAGEMENT Т,

-FINANCIAL MANAGEMENT, SERVICE, HOSPITALITY AND TOURISM MANAGEMENT, COMMERCE MANAGEM ,
+NANCIAL MANAGEMENT, SERVICE, HOSPITALITY AND TOURISM MANAGEMENT, COMMERCE MANAGEMEN NT,

-LOGISTIC MANAGEMENT AND FINANCIAL CONTROLLERS AS WELL AS STUDENTS AT THE PROFESSIONAL BA
+GISTIC MANAGEMENT AND FINANCIAL CONTROLLERS AS WELL AS STUDENTS AT THE PROFESSIONAL BACK

-PROGRAMME IN FINANCIAL MANAGEMENT
+OGRAMME IN FINANCIAL MANAGEMENT

-6.3 COURSES FROM THE MASTER OF SCIENCE PROGRAMME
+COURSES FROM THE MASTER OF SCIENCE PROGRAMME 38

-6.4 COMPLAINT 39
+COMPLAINT 38

-6.5 Transitional rules 39
+TRANSITIONAL RULES 38

-7. LINKING COMPETENCES AND COURSES - PROGRESSION IN PROGRAMME 40
+NKING COMPETENCES AND COURSES - PROGRESSION IN PROGRAMME 39

-7.1 LINKING COMPETENCES AND COURSES CF. DESCRIPTION OF COMPETENCES IN THE CURRICULUM, SECTION 1.1 LINKING COMPETENCES AND COURSES CF. DESCRIPTION OF COMPETENCES IN THE CURRICULUM, SECTION 1.1 LINKING COMPETENCE ON 1.140
+LINKING COMPETENCES AND COURSES CF. DESCRIPTION OF COMPETENCES IN THE CURRICULUM, SECTION 1.139

-7.2 ILLUSTRATION OF PROGRESSION IN THE PROGRAMME 41
+ILLUSTRATION OF PROGRESSION IN THE PROGRAMME 40